noi-techpark/it.bz.software.virtual.events/README.md

 Contains auto scaling behavious for prod and staging cluster.
 Currently only Prod. scales out at 75% CPU usage and scales in at 25%.
 Under "Instance management" the primary EC2 is scale in protected, so there is no service down during scale in actions.

+Prod: amazon-ecs-cli-setup-jitsi-cluster-EcsInstanceAsg-1O8VE9KX1Q9YM
+Staging: amazon-ecs-cli-setup-jitsi-cluster-staging-EcsInstanceAsg-2VGMNODF5M4G

 ### EFS: Storage

 Persistance storage for jitsi and matrix (e.g. DB-, config-, ... files).
-2 EFS currently in use for prod and staging: jitsi-matrix-efs - fs-b61d8482 jitsi-matrix-efs-staging - fs-bce67e88
+2 EFS currently in use for prod and staging:
+Prod: jitsi-matrix-efs - fs-b61d8482
+Staging: jitsi-matrix-efs-staging - fs-bce67e88

 On the EFS there are subfolders for every matrix and jitsi component.